Joint constraint on the jet structures from the short GRB population and GRB 170817A: Constraining jet structure by the afterglows of GRB 170817A

-As usual, for calculating the afterglow emission from a structured jet, we can separate the jet into a series of differential rings and consider the dynamical evolution of each ring independently.
-By ignoring the possible lateral expansion/motion of the jet rings, the dynamical equation can be written as \citep{Huang1999,Li2019}:
+As usual, for calculating the afterglow emission from a structured jet, we can separate the jet into a series of differential rings and the dynamical evolution of each ring can be expressed as \citep{Huang1999,Li2019}: